SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Background and Related Work

 \subsection{Sentence-level Information Retrieval}

-On a high level, the objective of this work is to, given a sentence and a document, figure out how to obtain a quote from the document that matches the sentence.
-This task is related to the work done in the information retrieval field.
-By providing direct quotations from the source documents, we can guarantee that the explanation is true and reduce the time spent on fact-checking, from reading a whole document to a single sentence or paragraph.
-Sentence retrieval has been studied for many decades~\cite{sentret,srbook,densepr}, including methods from the most naive (e.g., exact or fuzzy string matching) to modern approaches that employ LLMs for semantic similarity using embeddings, keyword search, or dense passage retrieval:
+On a high level, the objective of this work is to, given a sentence and a document, obtain a quote from the document that matches the sentence.
+This task is related to the field of information retrieval.
+By providing direct quotations from the source documents, we can guarantee that the explanation is as true as the source document, reducing the time spent on fact-checking from reading a whole document to a single sentence.
+Sentence retrieval has been studied for several decades~\citep{sentret,srbook,densepr}, including methods from the most naive (e.g., exact or fuzzy string matching) to modern approaches that employ LLMs for semantic similarity using embeddings, keyword search, or dense passage retrieval:

-\textbf{String Matching:} Both exact and fuzzy string matching~\cite{strmatch} aim to find an exact or similar matching of the input sentence in the document.
+\textbf{String Matching:} Both exact and fuzzy string matching~\citep{strmatch} aim to find an exact or similar matching of the input sentence in the document.
 Although simple and computationally efficient, it is not reliable to use this approach for attribution;

-\textbf{Semantic Similarity using Embeddings:} Calculating the embeddings of a sentence using an LLM~\cite{bert, roberta, distilbert, minilm}, reduces the sentence to a point in an $n$-dimensional space.
+\textbf{Semantic Similarity using Embeddings:} Calculating the embeddings of a sentence using an LLM~\citep{bert, roberta, distilbert, minilm}, reduces the sentence to a point in an $n$-dimensional space.
 In this space, sentences with similar meanings are placed closer to each other, allowing the association of sentences that are similar in meaning, even when the sentences are written in different ways.
 While this approach allows us to capture semantic meaning, calculating embeddings is computationally expensive;

-\textbf{Dense Passage Retrieval (DPR):} Similarly to semantic similarity with embeddings, DPR~\cite{densepr} splits documents into sections and ranks them based on similarity with the input.
-The main difference is the size of the sections retrieved, which, due to their larger size, require LLMs that can handle larger context lengths, requiring additional computational resources;
+\textbf{Dense Passage Retrieval (DPR):} Similarly to semantic similarity with embeddings, DPR~\citep{densepr} splits documents into sections and ranks them based on similarity with the input.
+The main difference is the size of the sections retrieved, which, due to their larger size, require that the user read a longer excerpt of text to validate the generated sentence;

-\textbf{Keyword Search (KS):} KS~\cite{srbook} is a middle point in the amount of information extracted and the computational cost.
+\textbf{Keyword Search (KS):} KS~\citep{srbook,SPLADE} is a middle point in the amount of information extracted and the computational cost.
 By extracting keywords from sentences, two sentences are considered similar if the same set of keywords is extracted from them.
-However, this approach may be susceptible to similar (but not equal) keywords being extracted from both sentences and them not being matches.
+However, this approach may be susceptible to similar (but not equal) keywords being extracted from both sentences and not being matched.